robfatland/nexus/data/api.md

 on/as/for....

+- `pandas` Dataframe column zero: For sensors this is a Timestamp (not an integer)
+    - It would be helpful to review the formalism per Jake
 - ...remarks on `Azure Function Core Tools` in relation to as we know it the utility command `func`
     - including the basic vocabulary of imperatives
 - `az login` from the Azure VM